mit-nlp/MITIE/README.md

 make MITIE-models
 ```
 or by simply downloading the [MITIE-models-v0.2.tar.bz2](http://sourceforge.net/projects/mitie/files/binaries/MITIE-models-v0.2.tar.bz2)
 file and extracting it in your MITIE folder.
+Note that the Spanish models are supplied in
+a separate download.
+So if you want to use the Spanish NER model then download [MITIE-models-v0.2-Spanish.zip](http://sourceforge.net/projects/mitie/files/binaries/MITIE-models-v0.2-Spanish.zip) and
+extract it into your MITIE folder.

 ### Using MITIE from the command line